Velkrim-07/Sketch-To-Mesh/README.md

 - You should now see the Generic Sketch-To-Mesh add-on selected in the tab.
 - You may need to refresh the addons or restart Blender

-Development Setup
+Development Setup:
   If you would like to further develop the sketch-to-mesh addon you first would need a good idea of how the Python language works.
   First, you might want to make a new file for your new feature.
 To use this feature use this "from 'YourFeature' import 'YourClass'"
-  Next you might want to use one of the operators already made and copy it to your file.
+  Next, you might want to use one of the operators already made and copy it to your file.
 Make your changes to the operator.
   Finally, put your operator into the register and unregister

 MIT License